To be eligible for admission and be admitted to freshman standing, students need to fulfill each of the following requirements:

 - Have at least a 2.75 unweighted cumulative high school grade point average.

 Applicants with a cumulative grade point average between 2.50 and 2.74 are eligible for admission if they receive a composite score of 21 on the ACT or a combined score of 1000 on the Critical Reading and Mathematics sections of the SAT Reasoning Exam.

-- Submit SAT Reasoning or ACT scores which include a standardized writing examination.
-Applicants with a 2.75 cumulative grade point average who graduated prior to 2006 are exempt from the ACT or SAT Reasoning scores requirement.
+- Submit ACT or SAT Reasoning scores which include a standardized writing examination.
+Applicants with a 2.75 cumulative grade point average who graduated prior to 2012 are exempt from the ACT or SAT Reasoning scores requirement.

-- Satisfactorily complete, with a grade of C- or better, 14 subject requirements (4 in English, 3 in math culminating in algebra II or higher, 2 in science, 3 in social science and 2 in foreign language: two years of the same foreign language required)
+- Satisfactorily complete, with a grade of C- or better, 15 subject requirements (four in English, three in math culminating in algebra II or higher, three in science, three in social science and two in second language (two years of the same second language required).

-- Receive a combined score of 940 (average of 470) on two subject tests.
-(Math Level I or IIC; and a second test of student’s choice.
-Students who do not take an SAT Subject test in a second language must prove language proficiency through another approved process.)
+- Receive a minimum score of 470 on each of two College Board SAT Subject Tests (Math level I or IIC and another test of the student’s choice).
+Students who do not take a SAT Subject Test in a second language must prove language proficiency through another process

-- Students who do not meet the foreign language requirement should refer to the foreign language requirement section.
+- Students who do not meet the second language requirement should refer to the second language requirement section.

 - All students from the Federated States of Micronesia, the Republic of the Marshall Islands and the Republic of Palau, must submit a minimum TOEFL score of 190 (paper score of 520).
 WOU will also accept Michigan Test scores.
 A minimum score of 75 is required for undergraduate admission and 80 for graduate admissions.

-Note: If you do not meet these traditional admission requirements or alternatives, please see the special admissions section or contact the Admissions Office for a review of your eligibility.
+Note: If you do not meet these traditional admission requirements or alternatives, please see the Comprehensive Admission Review (Special Admissions) section, WOU: Application information, or contact the Admissions Office for a review of your eligibility.

 Graduates of unaccredited high schools or home-schooled students